 - Limit the time you spend prop shopping.

 - Work with a prop stylist to help you find what you’re looking for.
 Prop stylists have it all and if they don’t, they’ll know where to find it for you.
-This saves you a ton of time.
+Working with a prop stylist can save you a lot of time.

-Props cost money and the expense adds up fast when you’re inspired by so many options.
+Props cost money and the expense adds up fast when you’re inspired by so many of them.
 What is your budget for your props?

 - Stick to your budget.

-- Any props that need to be purchased (or rented) for client projects should be billed to your client – not to you.
+- Any props that need to be purchased (or rented) for client projects should be billed to your client, which should be listed in your photo shoot estimate.

-- Renting props is a great option to avoid having too many props taking over your space.
+- Renting props is a great option to avoid having too many props in your space.

 How To Choose Props For Food Photography

-When choosing props for food photography, the one thing I usually ask myself is “Will I be able to use this multiple times?”
+When choosing what props to have on hand for food photography, I usually ask myself is “Will I be able to use this multiple times?”
 Some props are so special that they really only hold their value for one photo shoot.
 When you use special props multiple times, they can start to feel redundant instead of unique.

 I try to focus on building a prop collection that I can use in a variety of different ways without the props feeling too redundant.
 I do this by sticking to the basics and renting props from prop stylists when I need something more specialized.